-A very common mistake made by beginners, which is also very unfortunate and difficult-to-locate, is to get modules mixed up or entangled.
+A very common mistake made by beginners, which is also very unfortunate and difficult-to-locate, is to get fiber optic modules mixed up or entangled.
 Although it is a newbie mistake, experienced technicians occasionally make it too.
 It is difficult to confuse Module 1 (red) and Module 2, but one may well mix up white / natural / colorless modules, because they are the same color.
 This is when you can overlook a silly mistake.

 The picture below sketches a cut cable, also identifying the labelling principle of its modules.
 Below it, a real example of marking a cable is shown.

-FO Cable Module Numbering
+Fiber Optic Cable Module Numbering

 - Module 1 is always red.